 automatically be in a position to invade South Korea in a few days and even

 Japan after a few weeks of limited warfare.
 Both South Korea and Japan have

-a small army made of poorly trained soldiers and using rather ineffective
+a small army made of poorly trained soldiers and equipped with

 weapons.
 They are in no position to halt an attack from the well-trained

 North Korean army.
 Imagine if North Korea annexes South Korea and Japan:

 it would be a nuclear power with a GDP comparable to China.

 Kim found in Trump the dumb and gullible president that North Korea has been dreaming of.

 To start with, Kim got something very valuable from Trump: recognition.